timschumi/gmod-lua-runner/README.md

 Building the project also requires selecting the correct toolchain file by passing `-DCMAKE_TOOLCHAIN_FILE=toolchain-<arch>.cmake` to the configure command, with `toolchain-<arch>.cmake` being one of the files that are found in the repository root.
-Note that support for 32-bit Linux is incomplete at the moment (as the resulting LuaJIT binary is not actually a 32-bit executable), and support for Windows is missing entirely.

 ### Running scripts